Property Investment Return

 • Knowledge of property maintenance

-You can see that the skill set required to be an excellent Property Manager is actually quite extensive, yet the role remains one of the most undervalued and lowly paid in the industry.
+You can see that the skill set required to be an excellent Property Manager is actually quite extensive.

 Many people, including some Property Managers and tenants, have the belief that all landlords are squillionaires.
 Whether you are a squillionaire or not, you want to make sure your Property Manager manages your property with respect for your needs and your money, and has an understanding that their role is to minimise your risk and maximise your return.

-If the Property Manager owns investment properties, we believe they will understand their role better from the client point of view, and we believe will have an entirely different philosophy to their role.
+If the Property Manager has also had their own experience as a Landlord, we believe they will understand their role better from the client point of view, and we believe will have an entirely different philosophy to their role.
 They will also be more experienced with general property and maintenance matters, so are likely to be more knowledgeable when maintenance matters arise, which should also save you money.
 (Our Top Tip Two covers this in more detail)